We’ll cover the following three candidates:

 Certainly, working with translation files is not easy, especially when the app is big and supports many languages.
 You might easily miss some translations for a specific language, which may lead to confusion among users.
 It is PhraseApp that can make your life easier: Grab your 14-days trial!

-All in all, all of the described technologies are solid candidates.
+All in all, all of the Angular libraries described here are solid candidates.
 Therefore, don’t hesitate to experiment until you go for the option that suits you best – both in terms of available features and its general use.

 Thank you for staying with me today, and until the next time!